ultralytics/.github/CODE_OF_CONDUCT.md

-# YOLOv5 🚀 Contributor Covenant Code of Conduct
+# Ultralytics Contributor Covenant Code of Conduct

 ## Our Pledge